The Hamiltonian Cycle in $K_{1,r}$-free Split Graphs -- A Dichotomy: Introduction

-On algorithmic front, the Hamiltonian cycle problem is NP-complete in chordal \cite{bertossi}, chordal bipartite \cite{muller}, planar \cite{tarjanplanar}, and bipartite \cite{akiyama} graphs.
-Further, T. Akiyama \cite{akiyama} have shown that the problem is NP-complete in bipartite graph with maximum degree $3$.
-There is a simple reduction for the Hamiltonian cycle problem in bipartite graphs of maximum degree $3$ to the Hamiltonian cycle problem in split graphs which we show as part of our dichotomy.
-Inspite of the hardness of the Hamiltonian problem in various graph classes, nice polynomial-time algorithms have been obtained in interval, circular arc, $2$-trees, and distance hereditary graphs \cite{keil,hungcir,shih,hungdis}. \\\\ Split graphs are a popular subclass of chordal graphs and on which R.E.
+On \bb{the} algorithmic front, HCYCLE is NP-complete in chordal \cite{bertossi}, chordal bipartite \cite{muller}, planar \cite{tarjanplanar}, and bipartite \cite{akiyama} graphs.
+Further, T. Akiyama \cite{akiyama} has shown that the problem is NP-complete in bipartite graphs with maximum degree $3$.
+There is a simple reduction for HCYCLE in bipartite graphs of maximum degree $3$ to HCYCLE in split graphs which we show as part of our dichotomy.
+In spite of the hardness of HCYCLE in various graph classes, nice polynomial-time algorithms have been obtained in interval, circular arc, $2$-trees, and distance hereditary graphs \cite{keil,hungcir2,shih,hungdis}. \\\\ Split graphs are a popular subclass of chordal graphs and on which R.E.
 Burkard and P.L.
-Hammer presented a necessary condition \cite{burkard}.
+Hammer\cite{burkard} presented a necessary condition \bb{for the presence of Hamiltonian cycle}.
 Subsequently, N.D.
 Tan and L.X.
 Hung \cite{tan} have shown that the necessary condition of \cite{burkard} is sufficient for some special split graphs.
 In this paper, we shall revisit Hamiltonicity restricted to split graphs and present a dichotomy result.
-We show that Hamiltonian cycle is NP-complete in $K_{1,5}$-free split graphs and polynomial-time solvable in $K_{1,4}$-free split graphs.
-It is important to note that a very few NP-complete problems have dichotomy results in the literature \cite{dicho1,dicho2,dicho3}. \\\\ We use standard basic graph-theoretic notations.
+We show that HCYCLE is NP-complete in $K_{1,5}$-free split graphs and polynomial-time solvable in $K_{1,4}$-free split graphs.
+It is important to note that very few NP-complete problems have dichotomy results in the literature \cite{dicho1,dicho2,dicho3}. \\\\ We use standard basic graph-theoretic notations.
 Further, we follow \cite{west}.
 All the graphs we mention are simple, and unweighted.
-Graph $G$ has vertex set $V(G)$ and edge set $E(G)$ which we denote using $V,E$, respectively, once the context is unambiguous.
+Graph $G$ has vertex set $V(G)$ and edge set $E(G)$ which we denote using $V,E$, respectively.
 For \emph{minimal vertex separator}, \emph{maximal clique}, and \emph{maximum clique} we use the standard definitions.
-A graph $G$ is 2-connected if every minimal vertex separators are of size at least two.
+A graph $G$ is 2-connected if every minimal vertex separator is of size at least two.
 Split graphs are $C_4,C_5,2K_2$-free graphs and the vertex set of a split graph can be partitioned into a clique $K$ and an independent set $I$.
 For a split graph with vertex partition $K$ and $I$, we assume $K$ to be a maximum clique.
-For every $v\in K$ we define $N^I(v)=N(v)\cap I$, where $N(v)$ denotes the neighborhood of vertex $v$. $d^I(v)=|N^I(v)|$ and $\Delta^I=\max\{d^I(v) : v\in K\}$.
-We define an $n$-book $H$ as follows; $V(H)=\{u,v,v_1,\ldots,v_{n-2}\}$ and $E(H)=\{uv\}\cup \bigcup\limits_{1\le i\le n-2} \{uv_i,vv_i\}$.
-For a cycle or a path $C$, we use $\overrightarrow{C}$ to represent an ordering of the vertices of $C$ in one direction (forward direction) and $\overleftarrow{C}$ to represent the ordering in the other direction. $u\overrightarrow{C}u$ represents the ordered vertices from $u$ to $v$ in $C$.
+For every $v\in K$ we define $N^I(v)=N(v)\cap I$, where $N(v)$ denotes the neighborhood of vertex $v$. $d^I(v)=|N^I(v)|$ and $\Delta^I=\max\{d^I(v) : v\in K\}$. \bb{For a graph $G$ and $S\subseteq V(G)$, $N(S)=\bigcup\limits_{v\in S}N(v)$.} For a cycle or a path $C$, we use $\overrightarrow{C}$ to represent an ordering of the vertices of $C$ in one direction (forward direction) and $\overleftarrow{C}$ to represent the ordering in the other direction. $u\overrightarrow{C}\bb{v}$ represents the \bb{ordering of} vertices from $u$ to $v$ in $C$.
 For two paths $P$ and $Q$, $P\cap Q$ denotes $V(P)\cap V(Q)$.
-For simplicity, we use $P$ to denote the underlying set $V(P)$.
+For simplicity, we use $P$ to denote the underlying set $V(P)$. \bb{For $S\subseteq V(G)$, c(G-S) denotes the number of connected components of the graph G-S.}